jakobschulz/Canteen/README.md

 Version 5.0
   I set up my restock page which allows you to increase the stock by a specified amount for a food item.

+Version 6.0
+  I displayed under each food item how much stock had been sold of that item.